PrismaticFlame/Spring_2024_Notes/Spring_24/Regularization.md

-Regularization is a technique used in machine learning and statistical modeling to prevent [[overfitting]] and improve the generalization performance of a model.
-Overfitting occurs when a model learns the training data too well, capturing noise and outliers, but fails to generalize well to new, unseen data. [[Regularization]] introduces a [[penalty term]] to the objective function being optimized, discouraging the model from fitting the training data too closely.
+Regularization is a technique used in machine learning and statistical modeling to prevent [[Overfitting]] and improve the generalization performance of a model.
+Overfitting occurs when a model learns the training data too well, capturing noise and outliers, but fails to generalize well to new, unseen data. [[Regularization]] introduces a [[Penalty Term]] to the objective function being optimized, discouraging the model from fitting the training data too closely.

 ### Key Points about Regularization: